turnerbenjamin/pl-400-revision-notes/4_build_power_platform_solutions_10-15/1_configure_and_troupleshoot_power_platform.md

 # Configure and Troubleshoot Power Platform

+## Complete Testing and Performance Checks in a Canvas App

 ## Troubleshoot Operational Security Issues Found in Testing

 ### What we Need to Know